acolinisi/hpsc/README-scs.md

     $ make PROF=zebu

+To clean the build:

+    $ make PROF=zebu clean

-To also build memory images for loading into Zebu:
+To build memory image for loading into Zebu (to clean, append `-clean` suffix):

     $ make PROF=zebu zebu-hpps